tbilik/ComfyGet/README.md

     rm -rf ~/.termget/termget-package-manager && > ~/.termget/termget-package-manager

-## Installing TermGet on Windows
+## Installing ComfyGet on Windows
-TermGet isn't out for Windows yet.
+ComfyGet isn't out for Windows yet.
+Go talk to PizzaLovingNerd on GitHub if this is a problem. :)

 ## License: